decretist/Dissertation/Chapter3/chapter3.md

 (Donahue at Harvard, and Somerville at Columbia where he was Winroth's dissertation advisor).

+[^6]: "Noonan used sound historical methods, but he chose, as a distinguished professor of law and later a prominent judge, to couch his method in lawyerly terms, talking about hearsay and wanting to cross-examine witnesses.
+To make any headway with as complex and difficult a problem as Gratian's biography, it will be important to cling a bit more closely than Noonan did to classical historical methodology and terminology, as they have been codified from the late nineteenth century on." @winroth_where_2013, 106.

-[^a]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations,
+[^9]: Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations,